Skip to the main content

 D. Follow-Up

-• Have access to a facility with the equipment necessary to provide follow-up treatment and specific orthoses or prostheses fabrication or modification
+• Have access to a facility with the equipment necessary to provide follow-up treatment and fabrication or modification of specific orthoses or prostheses

 • Review recommended maintenance with patients and caregivers

-• Get feedback from patients, caregivers, and prescribing practitioners as necessary to decide the orthoses or prostheses effectiveness (for example, wear schedule and tolerance, comfort, perceived benefits and detriments, ability to put on and remove, proper use and function, overall patient satisfaction)
+• Get feedback from patients, caregivers, and prescribing practitioners as necessary (for example, wear schedule and tolerance, comfort, perceived benefits and detriments, ability to put on and remove, proper use and functioning, overall patient satisfaction) to determine the orthoses’ or prostheses’ effectiveness

 • Review and update the treatment plan based on the patient’s current medical condition

-• Continue helping the patient until the orthoses or prostheses reach the best level of fit and function consistent with the treatment plan
+• Continue helping the patient until the orthoses or prostheses reaches the optimal level of fit and function consistent with the treatment plan

-• Provide appropriate patient follow-up treatment consistent with the types of orthoses or prostheses or therapeutic shoe and inserts provided, the patient’s diagnosis, specific care delivered, and recommendations
+• Provide patient follow-up treatment as appropriate for the types of orthoses, prostheses, or therapeutic shoes and inserts provided; the patient’s diagnosis; the care delivered; and recommendations given

-The National Supplier Clearinghouse (NSC) no longer processes DMEPOS suppliers’ Medicare enrollment applications.
-Since November 7, 2022, 2 new National Provider Enrollment (NPE) DMEPOS contractors (east and west) process Medicare enrollment applications for DMEPOS suppliers to make sure they meet all supplier standards and enrollment requirements.
+National Provider Enrollment (NPE) contractors (east and west) process Medicare enrollment applications for DMEPOS suppliers to make sure they meet all supplier standards and enrollment requirements.

-The NPE contractors and the AOs are completely independent, so compliance with 1 entity doesn’t guarantee compliance with the other.
+CMS-approved AOs use the quality standards to accredit suppliers.
+The NPE contractors and AOs are completely independent, so compliance with 1 entity doesn’t guarantee compliance with the other.

-To enroll or keep Medicare billing privileges, all DMEPOS suppliers (except for exempt professionals and other specified persons) must comply with the Medicare Program’s Supplier and Quality Standards to become accredited.
-CMS allows AOs to accredit DMEPOS suppliers who meet Medicare Part B DMEPOS Quality Standards.
+To enroll in Medicare and keep Medicare billing privileges, all DMEPOS suppliers (except for exempt professionals and other specified persons) must comply with the Medicare Program’s supplier standards and quality standards and be accredited.
+We allow CMS-approved DMEPOS accreditation organizations (AOs) to accredit DMEPOS suppliers who meet Medicare Part B DMEPOS Quality Standards.
 The accreditation requirement applies to suppliers of:

 • Durable medical equipment